Will I ever sleep again?

 The Cradlewise comes with a built-in baby monitor valued at $300.
 However, Cradlewise recently rolled out a new Plan Your Purchase program where parents can save up to $300 on Cradlewise by planning their order in advance.

 The SNOO costs $1,695, compared to Cradlewise, which costs $1,999.
 That makes the SNOO $304 less than the Cradlewise.
+There's also an option to buy a Certified Pre Loved Snoo for $1,195.00.

 Complete Smart Sleeper Price